vidit-agarwal/Train-Switching/README.md

 # Problem :

-:point_right: This project solves the problem of long __*waiting*__ queue of people for the **delayed train** (In our project we have taken the case of Indian Railways but this product can be implemented for any transportation.).
+:point_right: This project solves the problem of long __*waiting*__ of people for the **delayed train** (In our project we have taken the case of Indian Railways but this product can be implemented for any transportation.).

 :point_right: Passengers hate waiting for delayed train due to any reason.
 We are trying to reduce this hate by providing an extra facility called "Train Switching" .